lemotdesign/one-click-hugo-cms/site/content/post/termite-inspection-cost-on-the-gold-coast.md

 ---
 title: Termite Inspection Cost on the Gold Coast
 date: 2023-10-19T02:58:15.479Z
-description: Suspect you've discovered termites?
-Now you're wondering, how bad is the damage and how deep will I need to dig into my pockets?
-But first things first, get a proper inspection done.
+description: "Suspect you've discovered termites?
+Now you're wondering, how bad is the damage and how deep will I need to dig into my pockets? "
 image: img/stay-away-termite-inspector.jpg
 ---
 ## The Cost of Termite Inspection on the Gold Coast: All You Need to Know